hugomelendez/openshift-cicd-pipelines/README.md

 # OpenShift CI/CD Pipelines

-Basic demonstration of OpenShift CI/CD pipelines for deploying applications across environments using advanced deployment strategies like Blue/Green.
+Basic demonstration of an OpenShift CI/CD pipeline for deploying applications across environments using advanced deployment strategies like Blue/Green.

+The pipeline uses the new declarative approach and the [OpenShift Jenkins Pipeline Plugin](https://github.com/openshift/jenkins-client-plugin).

 ## Pipeline